Skip to content

 }

 contextId is derived from the message channel.
-For Discord, it’s the Discord channel ID.
-For GitHub, it’s {owner}/{repo}#{number}.
-For Plane, it’s the correlationId (plane-{issueId}).
+For Discord, it's the Discord channel ID.
+For GitHub, it's {owner}/{repo}#{number}.
+For Linear, it's the correlationId (linear-{issueId}).

 This means: